yifengyou/crash/docs/crash命令/search.md

               must be appropriate for the memory type specified; if no memory type is specified, the default is kernel virtual address space.
           -k  If no start address is specified, start the search at the base of kernel virtual address space.
-This option is the default.
-          -K  Same as -k, except that mapped kernel virtual memory that was allocated by vmalloc(), module memory, or virtual mem_map regions will not be searched.
+This option is the default. 默认检索内核空间 -K  Same as -k, except that mapped kernel virtual memory that was allocated by vmalloc(), module memory, or virtual mem_map regions will not be searched. 检索内核空间，但是忽略vmalloc、模块内存、映射的内存区域
           -V  Same as -k, except that unity-mapped kernel virtual memory and mapped kernel-text/static-data (x86_64 and ia64) will not be searched.
           -u  If no start address is specified, start the search at the base of the current context's user virtual address space.
-If a start address is specified, then this option specifies that the start address is a user virtual address.
-          -p  If no start address is specified, start the search at the base of physical address space.
+If a start address is specified, then this option specifies that the start address is a user virtual address. (当前)用户态空间内存 -p  If no start address is specified, start the search at the base of physical address space.
 If a start address is specified, then this option specifies that the start address is a physical address.
           -t  Search only the kernel stack pages of every task.
-If one or more matches are found in a task's kernel stack, precede the output with a task-identifying header.
+If one or more matches are found in a task's kernel stack, precede the output with a task-identifying header. 内核栈中检索
-          -T  Same as -t, except only the active task(s) are considered.
-      -e end  Stop the search at this hexadecimal user or kernel virtual address, kernel symbol, or physical address.
+          -T  Same as -t, except only the active task(s) are considered. 仅活跃的内核栈 -e end  Stop the search at this hexadecimal user or kernel virtual address, kernel symbol, or physical address.
 The end address must be appropriate for the memory type specified.